 Probably yes they would because this is the Internet after all, but I'm willing to take the heat.

-I based these Mini Mexican Chocolate Biscotti off of my Triple Chocolate Biscotti recipe, which yields larger, non-spiced biscotti drizzled in chocolate.
-Those are delicious, however in my opinion smaller cookies work better for cookie trays as you don’t have to commit to just one or two types of cookies.
-Smaller and mini cookies means you can sample more varieties of cookies without overeating.
+I based these Mini Mexican Chocolate Biscotti off of my triple chocolate biscotti recipe, which yields larger, non-spiced biscotti drizzled in chocolate.
+Those are delicious, however in my opinion smaller cookies work better for cookie trays as you don't have to commit to just one or two types of cookies.
+Smaller and mini cookies means you can sample more varieties of cookies without overdoing it.
 Perfect!

 If you've ever encountered a super dry, break-your-teeth type of biscotti, I will say that these biscotti are not like those biscotti.
 While these are dry and crumbly like biscotti should be, they are a bit softer to bite through - not rock hard.
 They'll for sure hold up to dunking, but dunking isn't mandatory to prevent you from chipping a tooth.

-And I can’t believe I went this long in the post without mentioning the flavor!
-I’ve always been intrigued by Mexican hot chocolate recipes that feature cinnamon and chiles or peppers.
+Now it's time for the fun flavor.
+I've always been intrigued by Mexican hot chocolate recipes that feature cinnamon and chiles or peppers.
 Peppers in dessert?
-White ground pepper works wonderfully in pfeffernusse cookies, but cayenne is a step or two or five above that.
+White ground pepper works SO GOOD in pfeffernusse cookies, but cayenne is a step or two or five above that.

-Turns out the cinnamon and cayenne add a bold but not overwhelming spiced flavor to these Mexican chocolate biscotti.
-You won’t go running to down a glass of water as you might when eating savory food spiced with cayenne, as I find the chocolate-y sweetness counteracts that abrasive ‘spiciness’ aspect.
-If you’re still a little skeptical see the recipe note below on reducing the cayenne.
+Ground cinnamon and cayenne add a bold (but not overwhelming) warming flavor to these Mexican chocolate biscotti.
+You won't go running to down a glass of milk as you might when eating savory food spiced with cayenne, as I find the chocolate-y sweetness counteracts any abrasive 'spiciness' aspect.

 - Depending on your preference, you may want to use a serrated or non-serrated knife to slice the cookie logs into biscotti.
 I prefer to use a non-serrated knife as I find it produces less crumbs as you cut through them, but take a few test slices with either to see which one you prefer.